 CDFW recommends the MND address and fully analyze the use of pesticides, including the risk of secondary poisoning to native species caused by the use of rodenticides.
-CDFW recommends the MND include a measure that requires the use of herbicides, rodenticides, or fertilizers on the Project site to be restricted to those approved by United States Environmental Protection Agency (USEPA) and California Department of Pesticide Regulation (DPR).
+CDFW recommends the MND include a measure that requires the use of herbicides, rodenticides, or fertilizers on the Project site to be restricted to those approved by United States Environmental Protection Agency (USEPA) and DPR.